kantord/headson/README.md

 - JSON template truncation is not valid JSON: when content is omitted, the `json` templates include comments like `/* N more items */`.
 Tests avoid this by using a large budget (`-n 10000`) for conformance.
 If strict JSON is required under truncation, the templates must be adjusted to use JSON-native markers (e.g., strings) instead of comments.
 - Budget semantics: `-n/--budget` constrains the rendered output length in bytes, not the number of nodes.
 Internally we binary-search k (a node count) to fit the byte-length budget.
 Non-ASCII characters count by bytes, not grapheme clusters.
 - Performance hotspots: long-string grapheme enumeration and HashMap/map builds dominate PQ time on large inputs.
-- Potential dependency cleanup: the `priority-queue` crate is currently unused in code.
+- Dependencies pruned: removed unused `priority-queue` crate.
 - Minor CLI polish: the `about` description is outdated relative to current functionality.
 - Object key ordering follows `serde_json::Map` iteration order; stability can depend on the upstream map implementation and input.